npge/npge/README.md

 > To run the program in Wine, please download `wldap32.dll`.

 > Sorry, currently no static version for Linux is
-> available (and dynamic is useless if your environmant
+> available (and dynamic is useless if your environment
 > differs from mine).
 Ironically, the development and even
 > compilation for Windows is driven by Linux workstation.
 > If you use Linux, please give Wine a chance or